nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 #### View help window: `help`

-You can use the help command to open a window containing a link to this user guide.
+You can use the `help` command to open a window containing a link to this user guide.
 You can press the "Copy URL" button to copy the link, and paste it into your web browser to view this user guide web page.

 Format: `help`

+Parameters: N/A

 Example usage: